 It is important to note that disc degeneration, or disc wear, affects a large percentage of the population, but that is not synonymous with pain.
 In other words, many people have injuries to the discs in their spine and do not know it because they do not experience any pain and are able to perform their work and their activities.
 In other words, many people have injuries to the discs in their spine and do not know it because they do not experience any pain and are able to perform their work and their activities.

 When should you consult?

-Spinal disc herniation is diagnosed byusing imaging such as magnetic resonance.
-However, a doctor or physiotherapist may suspect the presence of a hernia and tell you if you should take imaging tests.
-It is especially important to consult when the lumbar pain persists longer than a week, as a result of trauma or when the pain wakes you up at night.
-If you experience weakness or numbness, it is important to consult your doctor.
+Spinal disc herniation is diagnosed using imaging such as magnetic resonance imaging.
+However, a doctor or your physiotherapist may suspect a herniation and advise you on whether imaging tests are necessary.
+It is especially important to seek help if your back pain persists for more than a week, if you have ad trauma or if the pain wakes you up at night.
+If you experience weakness or numbness, it is important to see your doctor.

 What are the symptoms?

-The spinal disc herniation disc causes various symptoms that can be treated by your physiotherapist.
-Pain is the most common symptom.
-The latter may radiate to the buttock or leg.
-Patients also often experience stiffness, muscle tension and increased lower back strain.
-Moreover, tasks that require low back efforts are often very difficult.
+Spinal disc herniations cause various symptoms that can be treated by your physiotherapist.
+Pain is the most common symptom, and may radiate to the buttock or leg.
+Patients also often experience stiffness, muscle tension and increased fatigue in the lower back.
+In fact, tasks that require lower back effort are often very painful.
 It may also be difficult to maintain the same position and the pain might wake you up at night.